5 Tips To Have An Allergy-free Spring

 It can be as simple as going for a walk, a bike ride, or jog.
 Gentle stretching to get your body moving and in shape helps with muscle and joint pain, too.

 Chances are you have plenty of yard work to stay busy for a while.
 Being outdoors also gives you an opportunity to get some much needed vitamin D.

 5. Stay hydrated.
 Drinking water helps lubricate joints, flush harmful toxins from the body, and keep helpful fluids circulating throughout the body.
 During the day, sip on room temperature water and avoid drinking any with meals.

 Adding lemon to your water is a simple way to start your day and it promotes healthy elimination.
 When you don't drink enough water, it's easy to get constipated which is hard on your organs, especially the liver.

-Unfortunately, rather than waste particles going to the toilet, they're recirculated through the body which causes all kinds of problems.
+Unfortunately, rather than those waste particles going to the toilet, they're recirculated through the body which causes all kinds of problems.
 It can lead to chronic back pain, skin problems, headaches, weight gain, fatigue, hormonal imbalances, and many serious conditions.

 Drinking water 30 minutes before a meal will help prepare your digestive system to work at optimal levels to break down your food and you'll feel full sooner.
 Most people will then eat less which leads to weight loss.

 Try incorporating these simple tips to avoid letting allergies take over your life this spring.
 Which one will you do first?
 Even if you don't suffer from allergies, these practical tips will help you feel amazing.